-As a business owner or hiring manager, during any job interview you should spend at least 30 minutes asking your candidate a set of pre-determined behavioural or competency based questions relevant to your specific role.
+As a business owner or hiring manager in the process of recruiting talent, during any job interview you should spend at least 30 minutes asking your candidate a set of pre-determined behavioural or competency based questions relevant to your specific role.

 But then, assuming you’re satisfied with their responses, you should definitely ask the following five essential questions that will prove absolutely invaluable to any hiring manager.

 While these specific questions don’t focus at all on a candidate’s past behavior or personal attributes, they will tell you (very quickly) just how serious the person sitting in front of you is about their job search and, ultimately, about working for your organization.

 1: Why are you really sitting in front of me today?

 The answer to this question will reveal whether your candidate is running away from something (e.g., a hostile working environment, bad manager, job they have grown to dislike, etc.) or whether they are running toward something (e.g., a better job, a new career direction or a new challenge through a more senior position, etc.).